jablkoj/input-tool/TESTER.md

     what command is used to execute python, e.g. `python` or `pypy` -q, --quiet
     dont let subprograms print stuff
+  -j THREADS, --threads THREADS
+    how many threads to use (default=1)
 ```

 ### Inteligencia